 Narrative Information-DA-400

 Division of the Budget Agency: Kansas Department of Commerce

 State of Kansas Program: International Trade Division

+0 1 0 2022

-September 8, 2021
+September 8, 2023

+MAL DOWN D
-Mr. Adam Proffitt, Director

-Division of the Budget
+Mr. Adam Proffitt, Director Division of the Budget

 900 SW Jackson, Suite 504-N

 Landon State Office Building

 Topeka, Kansas 66612

 Dear Mr. Proffitt:

+Dear Wil.
+11011tt.

-Year 2023 budget document for the Department.
-1 erce, I hereby submit for your consideration the Fiscal It has been prepared in accordance with the instruction to be best of my knowledge and belief, the information and rect and complete.
+nmerce, I hereby submit for your consideration the Fisca

+t.
+It has been prepared in accordance with the instructions

+explanation included in this budget request are the best of my knowledge and belief, the information and correct and complete.

+•

-As always, my staff and I are prepared to budget analyst may require. provide any additional information which you or our
+As always, my stall and I are prepared budget analyst may require. d to provide any additional information which you or our

 Sincerely,